Status: Under Construction | Last Updated: 4/6/2026

 DAY OF STATUS UPDATE

-Check back here on the day of the event to get a full update on weather conditions, march terrain, and other last minute information that will help ensure you’re prepared for a safe mobilization.
+Check back here on the day of the event to get a full update on weather conditions, and other last minute event information.
+Keep in mind the May Day Mutual Aid Picnic in Traverse City is not a rain-or-shine event and will be called off if the weather doesn’t cooperate.

 LOCATION